Scaling limit of a limit order book model via the regenerative characterization of L\'evy trees

 which shows that $D_t \Rightarrow^n D_t$ by the Portmanteau theorem.
-This reasoning, detailed for $D_t$ and used in the proof of Lemma~\ref{lemma:D}, will also be used in Section~\ref{sub:R} to control the asymptotic behavior of the hitting times $T_b$, $g_{a,b}$ and $d_{a,b}$. \\
+This reasoning, detailed for $D_t$ and used in the proof of Lemma~\ref{lemma:D}, will also be used in Section~\ref{sub:R} to control the asymptotic behavior of $T_b$, $g_{a,b}$ and $d_{a,b}$. \\

 We will also use the following useful property: if $\pi \circ X$ and $D_t$ converge weakly, then the convergence actually holds jointly.
 The reasoning goes as follows.
 If $\pi \circ X$ and $D_t$ under $\P^n$ converge to $\pi \circ X$ and $D_t$ under $\Pbf$, then $(\pi \circ X, D_t)$ under $\P^n$ is tight (we always consider the product topology).
 Let $(P', D')$ be any accumulation point.